Specialized Transition Employment Planning Services (STEPS)

 Travel instruction is provided for students needing to learn to travel independently in their communities and to and from their worksite.

-Students in STEPS are typically juniors or seniors and currently enrolled in a high school or program within St. Paul Public School District that have transition needs stated on their IEP.
+Students in STEPS are typically juniors or seniors currently enrolled in a high school or program within Saint Paul Public School District who have transition needs identified on their IEP.

-Job coaches communicate with work coordinators, parents, case managers, teachers, school nurse, S.T.E.P.S. staff and therapists regarding the progress, attendance and behavior of the student.
-Coaches also provide direction, teach communication, social and problem solving skills as well as assisting students in learning the task/job at hand.
+Job coaches communicate with work coordinators, parents, case managers, teachers, school nurse, STEPS staff and therapists regarding the program progress, attendance and behavior of the student.
+Coaches also provide direction, teach communication, social and problem solving skills, as well as assisting students in learning the task/job at hand.
 They maintain records for attendance and grades and attend Individual Education Plan (IEP) meetings if necessary.

 STEPS has two daily "shifts".
 The AM shift starts at 8:30/9:00 AM and runs until 11:00/11:15 AM.
 The PM "shift" starts at 12 PM and runs until 3 PM.
 Students typically work at a site for one semester, September through January and February through June.